wilboron/flask-tutorial/README.md

 ```sh
 docker build --tag flask-tutorial .
 ```
-Now you need to create the database
+Now you need to create the database.

 - First setup the env for the flask app.
 ```sh